mkantrr/ODHS/README.md

 <!-- ##################### CHANGE THIS ##################### -->
 Below is an in-depth list of features that were implemented within the system
 * User registration and log in
+* Home Screens
-* Medicine Tracker Dashboard
+  * Medicine Tracker Dashboard (Main and Admin only)
-* Volunteer Management System Dashboard
+  * Volunteer Management System Dashboard (Main, Admin, Volunteer only)
+  * Adoption Center accounts go directly to Log Hours page after login.
 * User Management
   * Create Main, Admin, Volunteer, Adoption Center accounts (Main and Admin only)
   * Change own password